 The Coca-Cola truck tour runs from the 28th November to the 23rd December and stops in 45 locations around the UK.
 If you go along, you can soak up the festive atmosphere by sipping on a free Coca-Cola and listening to a Christmas choir.
-To see when the Coca-Cola trucks are going to park up near you, click here.

 Christmas markets are great for children, with most major towns hosting their own.
 Some of the best markets include Manchester, Edinburgh and Belfast, and the largest is in Birmingham.
 Most markets charge no fee to get in and it’s then up to you how much you want to spend while you’re there.
 If you want to take your children along, you can keep them entertained by browsing the stalls, grabbing a hot chocolate or riding a fairground ride, and it’s a great chance to pick up some last-minute gifts too.

 Many outdoor ice rinks pop up in town and city centres during the festive season, and they’re always popular with couples and families.
 You usually have to pay to skate and as demand is high, prices can be expensive - but there are some ways that you can keep costs down.
 For example, going at off-peak times such as the weekday or during the mornings can help with this.

 Alternatively, if you go as a family or with another parent and child, it might be worth paying as a group.
 Doing this should work out cheaper than if you were to pay individually.
 If there is an indoor ice rink near you, it may be worth comparing prices as they can often work out cheaper than the public rinks.